MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 An external mobile broadband device, such as a hardware dongle, can be inserted into PCs that might not have an alternate internet connection available and might not have a mobile broadband app installed.
 The following steps describe how a plan purchase experience can be built to work around limitations in this scenario:

-1. As soon as the mobile broadband hardware is detected, the Windows Mobile Broadband service reads the IMSI, the ICCID, the provider ID, or the provider name and generates a set of HWIDs that represent each value read from the device.
-The Windows Mobile Broadband service listens for mobile broadband-related events.
+1. As soon as the mobile broadband hardware is detected, the Windows Mobile Broadband Service reads the IMSI, the ICCID, the provider ID, or the provider name and generates a set of HWIDs that represent each value read from the device.
+The Windows Mobile Broadband Service listens for mobile broadband-related events.

 1. When the user selects **Connect**, the HWID values are used to locate the connection settings in the Windows COSA database as follows: